 Noffke v.
 Perez

 Noffke v.
 Perez is a car accident case.
-A wife and husband were awarded $54,000 and $24,000, by an Anchorage, Alaska jury.
+An Anchorage, Alaska jury awarded the wife and husband $54,000 and $24,000 respectively.
 On appeal to the Alaska Supreme Court, the defendant claimed that it was an error for the trial judge to require her expert witness to produce income tax records.
-Reading between the lines, it seems that after a motion to compel the records was sought and granted, the defendant’s expert did what many hired medical experts do after an order to produce their records: they refuse to testify.
+Reading between the lines, after a motion to compel the records was sought and granted, the defendant’s expert did what many hired medical experts do after an order to produce their records: they refuse to testify.

 The Alaska Supreme Court found that there might be a “plausible argument that the witness generates such a significant portion of his or her income from a particular side or particularly attorney that the expert’s impartiality can reasonably be questioned” making this information discoverable and admissible (emphasis added with joy).